 Frequently Asked Questions

-What is the Trade Compliance Center?
+What is ITA's Trade Agreements Compliance Program?

-What can the TCC do for me?
+What can the TAC Program do for me?

 You don't have to figure out whom to call or which agency you should contact.
-The TCC will do that for you, and will follow up to ensure your problem doesn't get lost in Washington.
+The Program will do that for you, and will follow up to ensure your problem doesn't get lost in Washington.
 We will call you to let you know who is working on your problem and what progress is being made.

-How do I report a Trade Complaint?
+How do I Report a Foreign Trade Barrier?

 I don't know if the situation I am facing is a compliance violation or is even covered by a trade agreement?
 What do I do?